crewAIInc/crewAI/docs/how-to/Human-Input-on-Execution.md

   ),
-  expected_output='A comprehensive full report on the latest AI advancements in 2024, leave nothing out', agent=researcher,
+  expected_output='A comprehensive full report on the latest AI advancements in 2024, leave nothing out', agent=researcher, human_input=True, # setting the flag on for human input in this task )
-)

 task2 = Task(